Get your hands dirty

 Investing in your future

 To make sure that our students leave SFA with the most up-to-date training possible, we are constantly upgrading our equipment.
-In recent years, we have invested nearly a million dollars into our student labs to ensure that you graduate with the latest skills and hands-on experience.
+In recent years, we have invested nearly $1 million dollars in to our student labs to ensure that you graduate with the latest skills and hands-on experience.

 Students interested in photojournalism are going to love our Photographic Journalism and Lighting Lab.
 This state-of-the-art facility features 25 computers loaded with the same software the pros use.
 Photography students also have access to our Lighting Lab, where they can learn the finer points of proper lighting for photo shoots.
 Students lacking equipment can borrow or rent DSLR cameras, lighting equipment and even laptops.